SEEG using depth electrodes allows the identification of epileptogenic zones for tailored resection surgery in patients with refractive epilepsy.

 Cardiff University, Cardiff, Wales

-Case story: neuromate used in Epilepsy Surgery Centre in Milan
+Case study: neuromate used in Epilepsy Surgery Centre in Milan

 World leading epilepsy surgery centre in Milan uses the neuromate system for implantation of intracerebral electrodes.